 And so this relationship pattern will continue throughout the life of a Narc.

 It is such a sad state of affairs that we were drawn into this sick game, don't you think?!

-I know I am being harsh because we all want to believe that the Narc misses us and loves us and cares about us.
-After all, we did bend over backwards for him.
+I know I am harsh because we all want to believe that the Narc misses us and loves us and cares about us.
+After all, we did bend over backward for him.
 We became emotional contortionists.

 But the truth is, we are yesterday's newspaper.

 This was the hardest thing for me to swallow when I first heard it, but it's true.

 “He values the attention of total strangers more than the attention you gave him.”